brunetton/GitlabTimesync/README.md

  - `gitlabtimesync.py 1` will sync yesterday work
  - `gitlabtimesync.py from 7` will sync last week work (from 7 days ago to today)
  - `gitlabtimesync.py from 15 to 7` will sync week before last week work (from 15 days ago to last week)

+# Future ideas

+- to add support to multiple projects, we could use Hamster tags/activities.
+For example, `#123 - this is a bug@project1` and `#123 - this is a bug@project2` could differentiate 2 different projects `project1` and `project2`